larsonjack05/find-largest-of-three-number/README.md

 # Finding largest of three number
-Program to check which number is greatest
+Program to check largest number

+Author: Dhruv Patil

+College: Acropolis Indore (IT) Branch

+Algorithim
+Enter Two Number a and b Check if a is greater than b if yes print a is greater else b is greater

+Pseudo Code: